-This could be for reading, communication, speech and language, writing, phonics, reading comprehension, spelling, maths, social skills, emotional support, physical literacy, listening and attention, sensory needs, physiotherapy or confidence building.
+- This could be for reading, communication, speech and language, writing, phonics, reading comprehension, spelling, maths, social skills, emotional support, physical literacy, listening and attention, sensory needs, physiotherapy or confidence building.
 These could be delivered by a teacher, TA, or intervention support staff.

+- This year, we are running the following interventions:

+- Talk Boost in EY and KS1

+- Precision Teaching

+- Individual speech and language interventions under guidance from a speech and language therapist

+- Physical Literacy

+- Musical Gems

+- Dough Disco

-Adaptations to curriculum or learning environment may be made to remove barriers to learning.
+Adaptations to curriculum or learning environment may be made to remove barriers to learning and to enable children to participate in the curriculum.

 - Sitting at the front of the classroom

-- Using adapted, enlarged resources
+- · Using adapted, enlarged resources

 - Use of ICT

 - Working out of the classroom

 - Work stations

 - Using TEACCH intervention for children with ASD

 - Use of colour overlays

 - Use of symbols and a visual timetable

 - Reduced school days

 - Use of Makaton / sign language / PECS

 - Sensory breaks